Causal Data Science Lab @UIUC

 RM 4125, 614 E. Daniel st.

-I am Yonghan Jung, an assistant professor in the School of Information Science at the UIUC and the leader of the Causal Data Science Lab.
-My research focuses on developing causal data science methods to understand causal effects in complex, imperfect data, with broad applications in trustworthy AI and healthcare science.
-Our primary research areas include:
+I am Yonghan Jung, an assistant professor in the School of Information Sciences at the UIUC and the leader of the Causal Data Science Lab.
+I am also a faculty affiliate at the National Center for Supercomputing Applications (NCSA), and Illinois Informatics.

-2. Robust and Scalable Estimation — designing variance-stable, computationally efficient methods that scale to high-dimensional and large-scale datasets.
+2. Scalable Causal Inference: Designing computationally efficient and statistically robust methods that scale to high-dimensional and large-scale datasets.

-4. Causal Decision-Making — creating algorithms that leverage causal reasoning to support efficient, robust, and generalizable decision making in complex, high-stakes environments.
+3. Causal Decision Making: Creating algorithms that leverage causal reasoning to support robust and safe decision making in complex, high-stakes environments.

 news